 - Requests for accounting of PHI.

 I was not previously given access to the e-HIPAA Log link, but I think I need to document a disclosure.
 Who do I talk to?

 First, speak with your Area Clerical Director to ensure that your intended report meets the requirements.
-If your Area Clerical Director agrees that you need access to the system to document the disclosure, contact the Office of Compliance and Ethics and we will ensure that you receive access.
+If your Area Clerical Director agrees that you need access to the system to document the disclosure, have her/him send an email to Pamela Kendrick requesting access.

 Where can I find training on how to use the e-HIPAA Log?

 Training on how to appropriately use the e-HIPAA Log can be found at adph.org/complianceeducation.